Arts & Crafts Manufacturers of the period

-Lambs of Manchester was founded by James Lamb in C1840 & were one of the most successful late nineteenth-century British cabinetmakers.
-They commissioned work from a number of notable designers, such as W.J.Estall who's work they exhibited at the London Exhibition of 1862, Bruce Talbert, Charles Bevan & also made furniture designed by Alfred Waterhouse for the Manchester Assize Courts shown twice in Paris in 1867 & 1878 & the French designer Hugues Protat.
-The quality of their cabinet work was of the highest order, & won them many prizes at several International Exhibitions in which they exhibited.
-They supplied furniture to the new up & coming middle-classes & the elite living in Manchester but their reputation grew rapidly & soon their furniture was sold far & wide.
-Sadly there is not a great deal of information on Lambs but what always stands out from many other manufacturers of the period is that their furniture was one of the top 3 in design & quality of the Gothic Revival, Aesthetic & Anglo-Japanese Periods.
-They were taken over by Goodhall & Heighway to form Goodhall, Lambs & Heighway in 1899.
+Lambs of Manchester was founded by James Lamb in C1840 and were one of the most successful late nineteenth-century British cabinet makers.
+They commissioned work from a number of notable designers, such as W.J.Estall who's work they exhibited at the London Exhibition of 1862, Bruce Talbert and Charles Bevan.
+They also made furniture designed by Alfred Waterhouse for the Manchester Assize Courts shown twice in Paris in 1867 and 1878 and the French designer Hugues Protat.
+The quality of their cabinet work was of the highest order, and won them many prizes at several International Exhibitions in which they exhibited.
+They supplied furniture to the new up and coming middle-classes and the elite living in Manchester but their reputation grew rapidly and soon their furniture was sold far and wide.
+The factory burnt down with all the records so there is not a great deal of information on who else designed for Lambs but the furniture they produced was without doubt at the forefront in design of the Gothic Revival, Aesthetic and Anglo-Japanese Periods.
+Lambs were taken over by Goodhall and Heighway to form Goodhall, Lambs and Heighway in 1899.

 Puritan Values Ltd, The Dome, St Edmunds Rd, Southwold, Suffolk, IP18 6BZ